 2) If you don't work in those industries, you can use your own colour coding system.

-For anyone that works in demolition or on construction sites - there are particular tag colours you are recommended to use in different months of the year according to AS/NZS 3012.
-This would apply to all New Zealand.
-These colours are also commonly used for mining sites.
+For anyone that works in demolition, construction sites or mining - there are particular tag colours you are recommended to use in different months of the year according to AS/NZS 3012.
+It is referred to as RGBY which represent the colours red, green, blue and yellow.
+This would of course apply to all of New Zealand.

 If you would like to have a cheat sheet on hand, you can download and print our full page colour coding breakdown.